Best Practices: Symantec Drive Encryption

-This article details the best practices to use prior to performing PGP Whole Disk Encryption.
+This article details the best practices to use prior to performing Symantec Drive Encryption (previously PGP Whole Disk Encryption).

-PGP Corporation recommends the following best practices for preparing to encrypt your disk with PGP WDE.
+The following best practices are recommended for preparing to encrypt your disk with Symantec Drive Encryption.
 Please follow the recommendations below to protect your data during and after encryption.
 Before you encrypt your disk, there are a few tasks you must perform to ensure successful initial encryption of the disk.

 1. Determine whether your target disk is supported.

-PGP WDE feature protects desktop or laptop disks (either partitions, or the entire disk), external disks, and USB flash disks.
-CD-RW/DVD-RWs and servers are not supported.
+The Drive Encryption secures your desktop or laptop disks (either partitions, or the entire disk), external disks, and USB flash disks.
+CD-RW/DVD-RWs are not supported using Drive Encryption.

 Supported Disk Types